Versal/sdk/README.md

 versal preview
 ```

 Run preview to see the gadget in action.
+Note that you will see any other gadgets that you've developed in their compiled versions.
+(For now) You can remove these by editing the .versal file in your home directory.

 ```
 versal test